Voices of Practitioners features teacher research in early childhood education.

 - The journal editor, the teacher research coordinator, and the teacher research coeditors jointly determine whether the article meets the basic guidelines.
 If not, the author is advised why the manuscript is not appropriate for consideration.
 If they choose to, authors can revise their manuscript accordingly and resubmit.

-- 2. Manuscripts that meet the basic guidelines will be subject to peer review by members of the Teacher Research Steering Committee, a group of early childhood teacher research experts, including teacher researchers, who represent geographic, cultural, linguistic, and subject matter diversity.
+- Manuscripts that meet the basic guidelines will be sent out for peer review by members of the Editorial Advisory Board, a group of early childhood teacher research experts, including teacher researchers, who represent geographic, cultural, linguistic, and subject matter diversity.
 The reviewers will provide comments and recommendations.

-Using all the reviews as a guide, one of the following decisions will be made (notification will be sent to the author by letter):
+- Using all the reviews as a guide, one of the following decisions will be made (notification will be sent to the author by email):